-As well as the EGI CSIRT Team, which handles security operations related to the EGI infrastructure, various NGIs and Sites have their own CSIRTS.
+As well as the EGI CSIRT Team, which handles security operations related to EGI, various NGIs and Sites have their own CSIRTS.
 These may, of course, report vulnerabilities.

-8.1 CSIRT Team may report a vulnerability
+9.1.
+CSIRT Team may report a vulnerability

-CSIRT members may find a security problem that turns out to be due to a vulnerability, in which case they may report it as in section 4.
+CSIRT members may find a security problem that turns out to be due to a vulnerability, in which case they may report it as in section 5.